CIGIHub/opencanada/README.md

     -  for development: `pip install -r requirements/dev.txt`

 ## Required Environment Variables
-OPEN_CANADA_SECRET_KEY - The django SECRET_KEY setting.
+SECRET_KEY - The django SECRET_KEY setting.
 Set environment variable in bash

-OPEN_CANADA_BASE_URL - Base URL to use when referring to full URLs within the Wagtail admin backend. e.g. in notification emails.
+BASE_URL - Base URL to use when referring to full URLs within the Wagtail admin backend. e.g. in notification emails.
 Don't include '/admin' or a trailing slash.